Vaquum/llm-protocols/README.md

 Points 2-4 are a major cause for the LLM to go "sideways" with more complex things.
 It seems that a major source of the sense of complexity for the LLM comes from the way we interact with it (based on these misunderstandings).

+This repository shares various policies, which are a solution to the above-mentioned problems.
+Policies are the intersection between human language and LLM language.

 <!-- This section provides a high-level overview for the repo -->

 ## Owner